Radu3000/bible-wordcloud/README.md

 !
 # Steps to produce wordcloud image above
 Here are the steps to produce the wordcloud image above:
-1. Go to https://mybinder.org/ and in the *Github repository name blank* enter https://github.com/daniel-m7/bible-wordcloud.
+1. Go to https://mybinder.org/ and in the **Github repository name blank** enter the URL of this site https://github.com/daniel-m7/bible-wordcloud.
-2. Click the *Launch* button.
-This will create a Jupyter data science workbench by first loading the import modules from [requirements.txt](test.dir).
+2. Click the **Launch** button.
+This will create a Jupyter data science workbench by first loading the import modules from [requirements.txt](requirements.txt).
 3. After the noteook is loaded, you can run the notebook to produce the wordcloud image above.